transcom/mymove/docs/backend.md

 * Use `golang` instead of `go` in Google searches.
 * Try to use the standard lib as much as possible, especially when learning.

+## Environment settings

+### Adding `ulimit`

+Dep appears to open many files simultaneously, particularly as the project matures and depends on more and more third-party repositories.
+When committing, you may encounter a message like this as a `dep-status` hook error when trying to commit locally: `remote repository does not exist, or is inaccessible: : pipe: too many open files`.

+To fix this, run `ulimit -n 5000` in your terminal.
+This increases the number of file handles (the details on files that a process holds open) on your system.
+You can run `ulimit -u` to see how many are currently allowed; you may see a number like 128, 256, or 1418.
+If running this in your terminal window allows you to complete your commit, you may wish to add it to `/.bash_profile` or whichever system file you use for your terminal settings.